steve71/RasPiBrew/README_Easy_Software_Install.txt

 1) Google SDFormatter, Win32DiskImager and Putty and download them
 2) Use SDFormatter to format SD card
 3) Use Win32DiskImager to burn latest Raspbian Image from http://www.raspberrypi.org/downloads/
-4) When Raspberry pi boots up:
+4) When Raspberry pi boots up (sudo raspi-config):
 	a) Expand Filesystem
 	b) Set Internationalisation options
+	c) If using LCD go into Advanced Options and disable kernel messages on the serial connection
 5) Reboot the Raspberry Pi
 6) Type: 'sudo nano /etc/network/interfaces' and set up static ip as shown in the `interface` file that is in the RasPiBrew directory
 7) Type: 'sudo nano /boot/config.txt'.
 At the bottom of the file add the line 'dtoverlay=w1-gpio' and save the file to enable one wire devices